 If NHS GP Connect services are temporarily unavailable:

-You'll see a system status message indicating the service is down
+You'll see a system status message indicating the service is down.

-Previously linked users will show unavailable status
+Previously linked users will show unavailable status.

-Normal functionality resumes when NHS services are restored
+Normal functionality resumes when NHS services are restored.

 Is GP Connect supported in Wales, Scotland, or Northern Ireland?